Financial Toolset

 Runway Formula

-Once you have your current cash balance and net burn rate, calculating runway is straightforward:
+Once you have your cash balance and your net burn rate, the final calculation is easy.

 [ \text{Runway (months)} = \frac{\text{Current Cash Balance}}{\text{Net Burn Rate}} ]